CodeYourFuture/fundamentals-course/lesson-4.md

 We'll have a gentle introduction to what the terminal is and how to use it.

-## JS Assessment

-To assess how well you're doing with the course, we'll have a short JS quiz.
-Based on this we can decide how to help you in the best way going forward.

 ## Help with Homework Exercises

 Another opportunity to ask questions about last week's homework.
 If you would like some assistance on any of the exercises, the teaching assistants will be available to help.